FinalCAD/csv2hash/README.md

 Example :

-You want the cell located on first line, first column to be a string with its values to be 'yes' or 'no'.
-Then you can right the following validation rule :
+If you want the very first cell, located on the first line and on the first column to be a string with values are either 'yes' either 'no', you can write the following validation rule:

 	{ name: 'aswering', type: 'string', values: ['yes', 'no'], position: [0,0] }

-The type is 'string' by default, so can just write:
+:type attribute has 'string' for default value, therefore you can just write this:

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0] }

-You can define a message, default is 'undefined :key on :position'
+You can define you own message but default message is 'undefined :key on :position'

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0], message: 'this value is not supported' }

-You can also define Range
+You can also define Range of values

 	{ name: 'score', values: 0..5, position: [0,0] }